Here’s a question. When someone says Risk Management what happens to you?

 “If we do not have enough budget, we cannot meet our minimum scope delivery” becomes “if we have the right funding, we could provide the best value solution”.

-“Without clearly defined Requirements, we cannot deliver a quality solution” becomes “with clearly defined Requirements, we could deliver an innovative, flexible solution”.
+“Without clearly defined Requirements, we cannot deliver a quality solution” becomes “with clearly defined Requirements, we could deliver an innovative, flexible outcome”.

 “Without a Quality framework, our solution will not meet a minimum standard” becomes “with a strong Quality framework, we could surpass performance standards and reduce operational support costs”.

-We can boil down a positive risk management approach to four simple, repeatable steps.
+We can break down a positive risk management approach to four simple, repeatable steps.